mparsley1/eo-docs/README.md

 With eo-custom-scripts, the processing is done on Sentinel-Hub's servers, whereas with eoian the processing is done locally.
 Therefore, the machine requirements may be greater for the eoian processing chain, depending on the processing.

-eoian and eo-custom-scripts can each be called by a CLI interface or imported as a Python module.
+eo-processors and eo-custom-scripts can each be called by a CLI interface or imported as a Python module.
 See the README of these packages for information on their installation and usage.
 The dependancy of the modules is shown in the following diagram: